QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 ## Markov Perfect Governments

-We now describe yet another timing protocol.
+To generate an alternative model of time-consistent  government decision making, we assume  another timing protocol.

 In this one, there is a  sequence of government policymakers.